AjehAbraham/alx-low_level_programming/README.md

-Learning all about C which include loops,conditional statement,arrays,pointers,arrays and everything about C.
+Learning all about C which include loops,conditional statement,arrays,pointers,pointer functions and everything about C.